 Summary: The site is about color — so I made it available in four different vintage-color pallets: Tangerine orange, lemon yellow, purple grape, and avocado green.

 This was a fun design project – designing a website about collectible spray paint cans for Cap Matches Color (CMC).
 CMC is a group of collectors dedicated to the discovery and documentation of spray can history.
-It participates in artifact archival, educational exhibitions, and cultural events, and has an upcoming book on the history of aerosol.
+It participates in artifact archival, educational exhibitions, and cultural events.

-The bulk of CMC’s public-facing activity takes place on Instagram where they’ve built a very strong community engagement.
-They share spray cans and spray can memorabilia along with merchandise available for sale with their followers.
-While their following mostly consists of graffiti artists, who have always fetishized spray cans in their art, it also extends to collectors and restoration enthusiasts from other fields who seek out authentic era paint colors.
+The bulk of CMC’s public-facing activity is on Instagram, where they have built a strong community.
+They share images of spray cans and spray can memorabilia, along with merchandise available for sale, with their followers.
+While their following mostly consists of graffiti artists, who have always fetishized spray cans in their art, it also extends to collectors, and to restoration enthusiasts from other fields who are looking for authentic era paint colors.
 Where Instagram serves CMC well is through its broad audience reach and community engagement.
 Where Instagram falls short of their needs is in providing a static location for evergreen topics.

-With the business' market and needs in mind, we designed the site to feature three content types:
+With the client's market and needs in mind, we designed the site to feature three content types:

 - An already existing collection of interviews with graffiti artists from past and present.
 Early influencers and their modern successors reminisce on how cans and colors have played influential roles in their lives.

 - Event pages – CMC needs a static location for overview pages of events to link to from social media.